 Timely Request for Firm Transmission Made by Buyer, Accepted by the Receiving Transmission Provider and not Purchased by Buyer.
-If Buyer's Timely Request for Firm Transmission is accepted by the Receiving Transmission Provider and Buyer elects to purchase non-firm Transmission rather than Firm Transmission to take delivery of the Energy, then Buyer shall bear the risk of curtailment of Transmission from the Designated Interface.
+If Buyer's Timely Request for Firm Transmission is accepted by the Receiving Transmission Provider and Buyer elects to purchase non-firm Transmission rather than Firm Transmission to take delivery of the Product, then Buyer shall bear the risk of curtailment of Transmission from the Designated Interface.
+In such circumstances, if Seller's delivery is interrupted as a result of Transmission relied upon by Buyer, then Seller shall be deemed to have satisfied its delivery obligations to Buyer from the Designated Interface, and Buyer shall be deemed to have failed to receive the Product and Buyer shall be liable to Seller for damages pursuant to Article 4 of the Master Agreement.

 No Timely Request for Firm Transmission Made by Buyer, or Buyer fails to timely send Buyer's Rejection Notice.
-If Buyer fails to make a Timely Request for Firm Transmission or Buyer fails to timely deliver Buyer's Rejection Notice, then Buyer shall be deemed to have assumed the risk of Transmission and shall have no right to request Seller to select an alternate interface.
-In such circumstances if Seller's delivery is interrupted as a result of Transmission relied upon by Buyer, then Seller shall be deemed to have satisfied its delivery obligations to Buyer, and Buyer shall be deemed to have failed to receive the Energy and Buyer shall be liable to Seller for damages pursuant to Article 4 of the Master Agreement.
+If Buyer fails to make a Timely Request for Firm Transmission or Buyer fails to timely deliver Buyer's Rejection Notice, then Buyer shall be deemed to have assumed the risk of Transmission and shall have no right to request Seller to select an Alternate Interface.
+In such circumstances, if Seller's delivery is interrupted as a result of Transmission relied upon by Buyer from the Designated Interface, then Seller shall be deemed to have satisfied its delivery obligations to Buyer, and Buyer shall be deemed to have failed to receive the Product and Buyer shall be liable to Seller for damages pursuant to Article 4 of the Master Agreement.

 Transmission.

 Seller’s Responsibilities.
-Seller shall be responsible for transmission service required to deliver the Energy from the generating source to the Designated Interface or Alternate Designated Interface, as the case may be.
-It is expressly agreed that Seller is not required to utilizefirm transmission service for its delivery obligations hereunder, and Seller shall bear the risk of utilizing non-firm transmission service.
-If Seller's scheduled delivery to Buyer is interrupted as a result of Buyer's attempted transmission of the Energy beyond the Receiving Transmission Provider's system border, then Seller will be deemed to have satisfied its delivery obligations to Buyer, and Buyer shall be deemed to have failed to receive the Energy and Buyer shall be liable to Seller for damages pursuant to Article 4 of the Master Agreement.
+Seller shall be responsible for Transmission required to deliver the Product to the Designated Interface or Alternate Designated Interface, as the case may be.
+It is expressly agreed that Seller is not required to utilize Firm Transmission for its delivery obligations hereunder, and Seller shall bear the risk of utilizing non-firm Transmission.
+If Seller's scheduled delivery to Buyer is interrupted as a result of Buyer's attempted transmission of the Product beyond the Receiving Transmission Provider's system border, then Seller will be deemed to have satisfied its delivery obligations to Buyer, and Buyer shall be deemed to have failed to receive the Product and Buyer shall be liable to Seller for damages pursuant to Article 4 of the Master Agreement.

 Buyer’s Responsibilities.
-Buyer shall be responsible for transmission service required to receive the Energy at the Designated Interface or Alternate Designated Interface, as the case may be, and except as specifically provided in Sections 3A and 3B, shall be responsible for any costs associated with transmission therefrom.
+Buyer shall be responsible for Transmission required to receive the Product from the Designated Interface or Alternate Designated Interface, as the case may be, and except as specifically provided in Sections 3A and 3B, shall be responsible for any costs associated with Transmission therefrom.
+If Seller is attempting to complete the designation of an Alternate Designated Interface as a result of Seller's rights and obligations hereunder, Buyer shall co-operate reasonably with Seller in order to effect such alternate designation.